3. How Indigenous Australians are faring

 Some measures have worsened

-Cancer is currently the leading cause of death (accounting for 23.4% of all deaths of Indigenous Australians) among Indigenous Australians.
+Cancer is currently the leading cause of death among Indigenous Australians (accounting for 23.4% of all deaths of Indigenous Australians) among Indigenous Australians.
 Between 2010 and 2019, the death rate for Indigenous Australians increased by 12% while the non-Indigenous rate decreased by 10%.
 This results in a widening of the absolute gap between Indigenous and non-Indigenous Australians.
 Indigenous Australians have lower cancer screening rates and are more likely to be diagnosed with cancer at more advanced stages resulting in lower cancer survival rates.
+Note that while there have been recent reductions in tobacco smoking, a risk factor for lung and other cancers, a time lag is expected before those improvements will result in measurable changes in cancer-related mortality.

 In 2015–2019, the suicide rate for Indigenous Australians was 24 per 100,000 deaths and accounted for 5.5% of all Indigenous deaths.
 Over the decade from 2010 to 2019, the age-standardised rate of death due to suicide increased by 30% for Indigenous Australians.
 Similarly, over the period from 2009–10 to 2018–19 the hospitalisation rate of Indigenous Australians for Intentional self-harm increased by 63%.